ReneJunior/final-project/README.md

 Password = `1234`

-With the virtual machine open and logged in, skip to step to the instruction *Instructions for reproduction*.
+With the virtual machine open and logged in, skip to step to the instruction *Instructions for reproduction* and follow the steps using the virtual machine.

 ### Manually Installing